steinwurf/wurfapi/README.rst

       }
     ]

-Any spaces in the type list should be preseved all the way from the Doxygen output and into the type list.
+Any spaces in the type list should be preserved all the way from the Doxygen output and into the type list.
 In the rst it should be sufficient to simply output the values of the type.
 No spaces or other stuff should be injected.